Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 Workplace sexual harassment is unwanted, unwelcome conduct of a sexual nature.
 Unwanted sexual advances, along with requests for sexual favors and sexually suggestive comments, fall under the umbrella of sexual harassment.
 It could come from a boss, manager, co-worker, or a customer.
 Here is an overview of the two different types of workplace sexual harassment in New Jersey:

-• Quid Pro Quo Harassment: Quid pro quo, translating to “this for that,” occurs when job benefits such as promotions, raises, or continued employment are directly linked to the acceptance of sexual advances or favors.
+• Quid Pro Quo Harassment: Quid pro quo, translating to “this for that,” occurs when job benefits such as promotions, raises, or continued employment are directly linked to the acceptance of sexual advances, favors, or sexual activity.
 It is typically characterized by explicit or implicit propositions in a scenario where the perpetrator holds a position of power over the victim’s career or job conditions.
-For example, a supervisor seeks sexual favors in exchange for a raise is unlawful sexual harassment.
+This type of harassment can significantly impact a person’s employment, as the terms of his or her job may be manipulated based on the acceptance or rejection of these advances.
+Soliciting sexual favors can directly affect the terms and conditions of a person’s employment, highlighting the legal implications and responsibilities of employers.
+For example, a supervisor seeks sexual favors in exchange for a raise or other employment benefit is unlawful sexual harassment.

-• Hostile Work Environment: Hostile work environment sexual harassment involves creating a work atmosphere that is intimidating, hostile, or offensive due to unwelcome sexual conduct.
+• Hostile Work Environment: Hostile work environment sexual harassment involves creating a work atmosphere that is intimidating, hostile, or offensive due to unwelcome sexual conduct, which may be linked to an employee’s sex or her gender.
 It could be comments, jokes, physical advances, or visual displays that disrupt an employee’s work performance or create an intimidating workplace.
 To qualify as a hostile work environment, the unwelcome conduct must be deemed severe or pervasive to the point that a reasonable person’s work performance would be adversely affected.

 Workers are Protected Against Sexual Harassment Under State and Federal Law